FiveSheepCo/portable-countdowns/README.md

-# portable-countdowns
+# Portable Countdowns Spec
-Portable Countdowns Spec
+> The universal file format for countdowns.